chromosems/chromosems/README.md

 ## Objective

-I have developed a strong passion for ethical hacking, application security, and cloud security through my cybersecurity journey.
+I have developed a strong passion for ethical hacking,  security analysis, and cloud engineering through my cybersecurity journey.
 I am now actively seeking to transition my career into this field.
 ## Skills

 | Skill                                         | Associated Project         |